 When your home has a smart lock, there’s no need to worry about fumbling for your keys when it’s dark or having to leave a key under the mat for a pet sitter.
 Today’s options install in minutes and give you convenience combined with peace of mind.

 We like thebecause it retrofits over your existing deadbolt, making it super-easy to install.
 You can usually find the 3rd-gen August Smart lock for around $100.
 Alternatively, we like the as well.
-The keyless touchscreen deadbolt allows users to lock and unlock a door from just about anywhere, and create passcodes to manage access for family members, friends, and guests.
+The deadbolt allows users to lock and unlock a door by keypad or voice controls through a compatible Amazon Alexa device.

 Check out our picks for the best smart locks

 Investing in a video doorbell lets you see who’s knocking at the door without getting up from the couch.
 A security camera can provide added peace of mind too, as most outdoor models allow you to watch the happenings around your house from anywhere, all through an app on your phone.
 Many provide two-way audio, night vision, and motion alerts as well.

-Nest is one of the leading brands in the smart home market and offers cameras for both indoor and outdoor use.
-The, for example, comes with a magnetic stand and has a speaker, so you can talk to a person or pet even if you’re not nearby.
+Nest is one of the leading brands in the smart home market and offers both indoor and outdoor security cameras.
+The , for example, comes with a magnetic stand and has a speaker, so you can talk to a person or pet even if you’re not nearby.

 Theis our favorite camera system.
-It is expensive (retails for $500), but it offers a crisp day and night images, a built-in speaker and microphone for natural two-way audio conversation in a two-camera weatherproof system.
+Yes, it’s expensive (retails for $649), but the system delivers crisp day and night images, a built-in speaker and microphone for natural two-way audio in a two-camera weatherproof system.
 Our favorite video doorbell is the .
-Even though it’s been out for a while, it runs on battery power, detects motion, features two-way audio, and can be customized with the Ring app.
+The bell runs on battery power, detects motion, features two-way audio, and can be customized with the Ring app.

 Your heating and cooling system is probably a part of your home you don’t think about too often — until the temperature’s not quite right.
 A smart thermostat could make climate controls even more integrated into your life.